javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 <div id="messages"></div>
 ```

+From JavaScript we want three things:
+1. Open the connection.
-JavaScript is also simple.
-We open a socket, then on form submission -- `socket.send(message)`, on incoming message -- append it to `div#messages`:
+2. On form submission -- `socket.send(message)` for the message.
+3. On incoming message -- append it to `div#messages`.

+Here's the code:

 ```js
 let socket = new WebSocket("wss://javascript.info/article/websocket/chat/ws");